ZX81 character set: Printable characters

 The character set has 64 unique glyphs present at code points 0–63.
 With the most significant bit set the character is generated in inverse video; corresponding to code points 128–191.
 These 128 values are the only displayable ones allowed in the video memory (known as the display file).
 The remaining code points (64–127 and 192–255) are used as control characters such as 118 for newline or, uniquely to Sinclair BASIC, for keywords, while some are unused.

-The small effective range of only 64 unique glyphs precludes support for Latin lower case letters, and many symbols used widely in computing such as the exclamation point and the at sign.
+The small effective range of only 64 unique glyphs has led to the exclusion of many characters, including Latin lower case letters and symbols used widely in computing such as the exclamation mark and the at sign.
 The lack of an apostrophe led some software authors to use a comma instead.

 There are 11 block graphics characters, counting code point 0 which also doubles as space.
 The first 8 of these together with their 8 inverse video versions (16 code points) provide every combination of the character cell divided into 2×2 black-and-white block pixels for low-resolution 64×48 pixel graphics.
 These 2×2 blocks are present in the Block Elements Unicode block.
 An additional 3 characters provide a cell divided into 1×2 black, white or dithered gray wide block pixels.
 These, in combination with their inverse video versions and some of the previous 2×2 blocks provides for a 32×48 resolution with 3 levels (white, dithered gray, black).
 The basic 11 characters plus their inverse video versions, makes for 22 block graphics characters in total.
 The dithered characters (of which there are 6) are also available in Unicode (mostly in the Symbols for Legacy Computing block), but only in Unicode versions 13.0 and newer, available from 2020 onwards.